svitaluc/graphbench/results/README.md

 To sum it up, the JanusGraph behavior in these matters is not that different from the Titan one.
 With medium and large graphs it behaves as expected.
-Therefore, it seems, that the cache that cannot be influenced is larger in the Titan than in the JanusGraph.
+Therefore, it seems, that the cache that cannot be influenced is larger in Titan than in JanusGraph.

 ### Interim Conclusion

-So far we would not select the JanusGraph as a suitable candidate for our internal graph database.
+So far we would not select JanusGraph as a suitable candidate for our internal graph database.
 The import times are significantly slower, as well as the time of tests requiring retrieval of other elements.